 Pracownie badawcze

-Our lab is interested in gene expression regulation on a translational level in various bacteria.
-Using Next Generation Sequencing techniques (including ribosome profiling) in combination with molecular biology and biochemical methods, we study how translation of mRNAs can be modulated by the ribosome itself and/or associated translation factors.
+We are interested in gene expression regulation on a translational level in various bacteria, such as Bacillus subtilis or Myxococcus xanthus.
+Using Next Generation Sequencing techniques (including ribosome profiling) in combination with high-resolution microscopy, genetics and molecular biology methods, we study how translation of mRNAs can be modulated by the ribosome itself and/or associated translation factors.

 Badania